 1. Define the messaging and positioning

 Every product you launch has to fit into your broader story and positioning.
-How does the value proposition of this product align with your other offerings?
+Ask yourself how the value proposition of this product align with your other offerings.
 As part of this exercise, you should define for this product: